HatePrototypes: Interpretable and Transferable Representations for Implicit and Explicit Hate Speech Detection: Introduction

 Although LMs fine-tuned to classify text as hateful perform well on in-domain hate messages, they exhibit two main limitations in (1) real-world social media moderation \cite{tonneau-etal-2025-hateday} and (2) real-time settings \citep{oikawa2022stacking}.

 Research on the real-world application of LM-based hate speech detectors shows that current systems focus primarily on explicit hate, often relying on slur-based features, either rule-based or model-driven \cite{schmidt2017survey}.
-This causes specific limitations in (i) out of domain multilingual settings \cite{tonneau-etal-2025-hateday}, (ii) implicit hate detection without explicit lexical cues \cite{sap-etal-2020-social,elsherief2021latent,sridhar2022explaining}, and (iii) misclassification of neutral examples as hateful \cite{diaz2021double,hartvigsen-etal-2022-toxigen}. \citet{wiegand2019detection} highlight the problem of poor out of domain performance, that is, low transferability caused by training data biases in hate and abusive text detection.
-To improve out of domain performance, existing methods propose training data augmentation \cite{kim-etal-2022-generalizable,jin-etal-2024-gpt} and contrastive learning approaches that leverage shared hate implications or group representations across datasets \cite{kim-etal-2022-generalizable,ocampo2020detecting,ahn-etal-2024-sharedcon}.
+This causes specific limitations in (i) out-of-domain multilingual settings \cite{tonneau-etal-2025-hateday}, (ii) implicit hate detection without explicit lexical cues \cite{sap-etal-2020-social,elsherief2021latent,sridhar2022explaining}, and (iii) misclassification of neutral examples as hateful \cite{diaz2021double,hartvigsen-etal-2022-toxigen}. \citet{wiegand2019detection} highlight the problem of poor out-of-domain performance, that is, low transferability caused by training data biases in hate and abusive text detection.
+To improve out-of-domain performance, existing methods propose training data augmentation \cite{kim-etal-2022-generalizable,jin-etal-2024-gpt} and contrastive learning approaches that leverage shared hate implications or group representations across datasets \cite{kim-etal-2022-generalizable,ocampo2020detecting,ahn-etal-2024-sharedcon}.

-Research on real-time hate detection focuses on the out of domain live performance of models on streaming platforms and user platform interactional dialogues \cite{inan2023llama,yang2023toxbuster}.
+Research on real-time hate detection focuses on the out-of-domain live performance of models on streaming platforms and user platform interactional dialogues \cite{inan2023llama,yang2023toxbuster}.
 To reduce the latency of classification models, various acceleration techniques have been proposed \cite{treviso2023efficient}.
 Recent works discuss early exiting techniques designed to classify shorter and simpler instances faster by performing classification at earlier LM layers \citep{rahmath2024early}.
 Early exiting has also been applied to accelerate other classification tasks such as sentiment analysis \citep{xin-etal-2020-deebert,liu2021towards,elhoushi2024layerskip}.
+Motivated by the limitations highlighted in both research directions, this work studies out-of-domain transfer in LMs without the need for fine-tuning, using \textbf{HatePrototypes}, vector representations of hate classes, evaluated across cross-domain benchmarks.
+While prior studies have examined cross-task and cross-domain transfer and questioned the extent to which language models encode shared representations of hate-related semantics, to the best of our knowledge, no prior work (1) employs prototype-based classification to analyze the transferability of LMs fine-tuned on implicit versus explicit hate benchmarks, or (2) explores how such transfer can be achieved without fine-tuning between implicit and explicit hate speech tasks.
+We further analyze prototypes constructed layer-wise to guide early exiting in models for implicit and explicit hate detection.